DevelAngel/swayr/README.md

 * `quit-workspace-or-window` displays all workspaces and their windows and allows to quit either the selected workspace (all its windows) or the selected window.
+* `next-window (all-workspaces|current-workspace)` & `prev-window
+  (all-workspaces|current-workspace)` focus the next/previous window in
+  depth-first iteration order of the tree.
+The argument `all-workspaces` or `current-workspace` define if all windows of all workspaces or only those of the current workspace are considered.
+* `next-tiled-window` & `prev-tiled-window` do the same as `next-window` & `prev-window` but switch only between windows contained in a tiled container.
+* `next-tabbed-or-stacked-window` & `prev-tabbed-or-stacked-window` do the same as `next-window` & `prev-window` but switch only between windows contained in a tabbed or stacked container.
+* `next-floating-window` & `prev-floating-window` do the same as `next-window` & `prev-window` but switch only between floating windows.
+* `next-similar-window` & `prev-similar-window` is like `next-floating-window` / `prev-floating-window` if the current window is floating, it is like `next-tabbed-or-stacked-window` / `prev-tabbed-or-stacked-window` if the current window is in a tabbed, or stacked container, it is like `next-tiled-window` / `prev-tiled-window` if the current windows is in a tiled container, and is like `next-window` / `prev-window` otherwise.
 * `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
 That's handy especially for less often used commands not bound to a key.